 EPC rating changes for rented properties – guidance for landlords

-The more energy efficient a rental property, the cheaper your tenants’ utility bills and the more likely they are to be able to afford the rent.
-So even if your property meets the new Minimum Energy Efficiency Standard, it is always worth seeing what you could do to improve your rating.
+The more energy efficient a rental property, the cheaper your tenants' utility bills and the more likely they are to be able to afford the rent.
+So even if your property meets the new Minimum Energy Efficiency Standard, it's always worth seeing what you could do to improve your rating.

 What is an EPC?

 The EPC – Energy Performance Certificate - is a document that confirms the energy efficiency rating of a property.
 To obtain a certificate, a Domestic Energy Assessor will need to take a look at your property and review various aspects, including:

 - the size and type of construction